sexyglitterbug/gottafuckemall/README.md

 	* Team Threesome (you bring out two pokemon and fuck them)
 	* Safari Zone (watch pokemon in their natural habitat)
 	* Legendary encounter (a talking pokemon dominates you)
+	* First time (lose your virginity to a pokemon)
+	* Cold open (most scenarios start with everyone already horny.
+On this one you have to do the work to seduce the pokemon)
 	* Mystery Dungeon (no humans, pokemon can talk)
 		* Rescue team initiation (service the team captain)
 		* Mission Reward (your partner fucks you after a successful mission)